-Humble House on Stilts - In the grounds of the Presidential Palace sits the two-storey wooden home of Ho Chi Minh, who ruled Vietnam from here until his death in 1969.
+Humble House on Stilts - The two-storey wooden home of Ho Chi Minh, who ruled Vietnam from here until his death in 1969.
+A carp pond sits on one side, with a fruit garden on the other.

-One Pillar Pagoda - Rebuilt in 1955 after damage during the French evacuation, the pagoda is made of wood and sits on a single pillar.
+One Pillar Pagoda- Rebuilt in 1955 after damage during the French evacuation, the pagoda is made of wood and sits on a single pillar.
 Designed to reflect the shape of a lotus flower emerging from the water, it has become a popular spot for locals to enjoy the tranquil surroundings.